Honeybee: Locality-enhanced Projector for Multimodal LLM: Hidden Recipe for Visual Instruction Tuning

 \section{Hidden Recipe for Visual Instruction Tuning}

 In \Cref{sec:method}, we examine the limitations of current projectors and propose methods for enhancing locality.
 However, a clear recipe for training cutting-edge Multimodal LLMs (MLLMs) remains unclear.
-While it is widely known that training MLLMs using existing datasets as instruction tuning by template-based instruction formatting is beneficial \cite{Qwen-VL,llava-v1.5,instructBLIP}, the details of the instructization process are still underexplored---questions persist regarding dataset selection, utilization, and combination strategies.
-In this section, we aim to clarify these aspects via the five research questions: ($i$) To what extent does each dataset contribute to the performance of specific tasks? ($ii$) What is an effective balancing strategy between diverse datasets? ($iii$) What is the appropriate granularity for the templates? ($iv$) How significant is the diversity of the templates? ($v$) Do conversation-like multi-turn templates provide additional benefits?
+While it is widely known that instruction tuning using existing datasets with the template-based instructization is beneficial \cite{Qwen-VL,llava-v1.5,instructBLIP}, the details of the instructization process are still underexplored---questions persist regarding dataset selection, utilization, and combination strategies.
+In this section, we aim to clarify these aspects via following the five research questions: ($i$) To what extent does each dataset contribute to the performance of specific tasks? ($ii$) What is an effective balancing strategy between diverse datasets? ($iii$) What is the appropriate granularity for the templates? ($iv$) How significant is the diversity of the templates? ($v$) Do conversation-like multi-turn templates provide additional benefits?

 \paragraph{Dataset combination.} In recent MLLM studies, a diverse range of datasets has been employed for training powerful MLLMs~\cite{lynx,Qwen-VL,instructBLIP,minigptv2,llava-v1.5}.
 This prevalent practice, however, is not accompanied by comprehensive analysis to identify which datasets are critical for specific tasks.
 To offer an in-depth analysis of this, we design a systematic ablation experiment.
 As outlined in Table~\ref{table:datasets}, we categorize the datasets into several task groups.
 Then, we examine the variations in benchmark performances by sequentially excluding each task group during instruction tuning.
 Through these ablation experiments, we hope to offer valuable insights into the key factors for design choice regarding the dataset combination.